More "Senior" (F1)

 by Di Sutton]

-Roger Harris, who was mechanic for Geoff.
+Geoff's mechanic was Roger Harris, who passed on this info.
 Harrison was one of

 the Cheltenham drivers, sponsored by Denis Blunt.
 Geoff was also